Faqs By Pinball FAQ

-- Our machines have extensive, precision-cut ventilation slots in the main cabinet body and the backbox - along with fans - minimising the risk of components overheating (screens, multiple power supplies, computer and control components, amplifiers, solenoids, shaker motor, matrix lighting, etc. all generate heat), aimed at providing you with years of trouble-free use.
+- Our machines have extensive, CNC precision-cut ventilation slots in the main cabinet body and the backbox - along with intake/exhaust fans - minimising the risk of components overheating and aimed at providing you with years of trouble-free use; screens, multiple power supplies, computer and control components, amplifiers, solenoids, shaker motor, matrix lighting, etc. all generate heat.

 - A lockable, hinged access door at the rear of the cabinet allows for easy component upgrades or additions (VR headset or another hard drive, such as our VR pinball system, for example) and periodic maintenance (cleaning).
 The rear panel of the backbox can be easily removed - allowing quick access to cords that may have been dislodged during transit (and also for occasional cleaning).

 - The angled playfield is protected with laminated safety glass that can be easily slid out to access the playfield for cleaning or maintenance (glass removal differs on 2 in 1 machines).
 We drop the rear of the playfield screen slightly (to accommodate matrix lighting and) because it provides some breathing space below the glass.
 4K screens run hot!